yoyz/picoloop/README.md

 ### Package dependency, build from source ###

-This section describe the dependency for building picoloop.
+This section describes the dependency for building picoloop.
 On most platform in 2016, you will need this kind of package.

      - libsdl*      => version 1.2 with the "ttf" and "gfx"